thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 For more about deprecations and removals, see Deprecations and removals for Red Hat Advanced Cluster Management.

+#### External links in certain versions of the integrated console lead to incorrect pages

+If your Red Hat OpenShift Container Platform version is 4.18.29 or older, 4.19.20 or older, or 4.20.7 or older, completing one of the following actions causes part of the URL to be lost:

+- Opening a link that leads to the console

+- Opening a console link in a new tab

+- Entering a console URL manually

+- Refreshing a console page

+As a result, you see the wrong console page.
+For example, a link to the **Governance Policies** tab might open the **Governance Overview** tab instead.

+To resolve the issue, upgrade to Red Hat OpenShift Container Platform version 4.18.30, 4.19.21, or 4.20.8 or later.

+Alternatively, you can reload to try to access the correct page.
+You can also navigate to the correct page from the links in the console navigation menu, or use the search function.

+ACM-24689

 #### *klusterlet-addon-search* pod fails